OpenGameDesign/OpenGDS/README.md

 ### Specifications

-#### Core
+#### Math

-The core specification which defines data types, their calculators, and other foundational mathematical structures.
+The math specification which defines data types, their calculators, and other foundational mathematical structures.

 #### Path

 The specification which defines paths as functions for generating data points based on other data points.
-This specification is dependent on the Core specification.
+This specification is dependent on the Math specification.

 #### Easing